lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 Extract radial distribution function
 ------------------------------------

-.. container:: justify

 You can download the |input_PEG_RDF| file I wrote.

 .. |input_PEG_RDF| raw:: html

     <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial3/exercises/radial-distribution-function/input.lammps" target="_blank">input</a>

-.. container:: justify

 I use the *compute rdf* command of LAMMPS to extract the RDF between atoms of type 8 (oxygen from water) and one of the oxygen types from the PEG (1).
 The 10 first pico seconds are disregarded.
 Then, once the force is applied to the PEG, a second *fix ave/time* is used.

 ..  code-block:: lammps